KTH/devops-course/contributions/demo/week4/hanzhizh-xzuo/README.md

 ## Description

-This project showcases Blue-Green deployment of a Iris classification AI model using MLflow, running two model versions (Blue and Green) in parallel.
-A FastAPI load balancer enables seamless switching and rollback, while a Streamlit dashboard provides a simple interface for monitoring, testing, and controlling traffic between the models.
+This project highlights the use of MLflow in a Blue-Green deployment of an Iris classification AI model.
+Instead of focusing only on traffic switching, we demonstrate how MLflow supports the end-to-end lifecycle of the model: training and packaging with MLflow Models, versioning and promotion with the Model Registry, and experiment tracking with the Tracking Server.
+Rollback and health checks go beyond service availability by validating model functionality and performance through MLflow.
+In this way, the project showcases how MLflow enhances Blue-Green deployment by integrating model management, monitoring, and lifecycle control.

+There are several differences from the similar topic in previous years.
+Our demo mainly focuses on traffic switching in production and visual control via a load balancer, by running two different model versions on two separate deployments and switching traffic between them.
+The previous demo, however, switches model versions in the MLflow Registry, which means it runs different versions of the model within a single virtual machine.

 **Relevance**